-Last August, Edge interviewed Dr. Patricia Quinn regarding her work with girls and ADHD.
-Dr. Quinn, an Edge Foundation board member, has published four books about the special ADHD challenges that women and girls face that are different men and boys.
-Some of those challenges include:
+Dr. Patricia Quinn, an Edge Foundation emeritus board member, is an expert on the special ADHD challenges that women and girls face that are different from those of men and boys.
+These include:

 - Under diagnosis due to symptoms that don’t echo the male standard for ADHD

 - Hyperactivity presenting as talkativeness and emotional behavior instead of the classic “propelled by a motor.”

 - Greater disorganization, depression and anxiety than boys.

 We talked with her about the special challenges faced by girls with ADHD and what their parents need to know.

 Edge: Is there anything about the challenges ADHD girls and women face that has emerged for you since our last interview?

 Dr. Quinn: I think we have seen more in the way of confirming the development of eating disorders in girls with ADHD.